Cruisoring/JsonTuples/README.md

-# jsonTuples: JSON Parser and Comparator
+# jsonTuples: JSON Parser and Comparator in JAVA

-The jsonTuples library parses JSON text to immutable JSON values, which can then be converted to List or Map for CRUD operations then back to JSON values.
-As an unique feature, jsonTuples can compare two JSON texts, or compare ANY two JAVA Objects to get their minimum deltas in seconds.
+The *jsonTuples* library parses JSON text to immutable JSON values, which can then be converted to List or Map for CRUD operations then back to JSON values.
+As an unique feature, *jsonTuples* can compare two JSON texts, or compare ANY two JAVA Objects to get their minimum deltas in seconds.

 ## Background